-- 2. Every effort should be made to expend grant funds specifically for capital and non-capital purchases in the first two quarters of the fiscal year.
+- 1. Colleges may begin to spend funds on July 1st once notified by their NCCCS Assistant Director that their plan and budget have been approved. - 2.
+Every effort should be made to spend Perkins basic grant funds specifically for capital and non-capital purchases in the first two quarters of the fiscal year.
 This is critical to the efficient and effective use of the grant and to maximize the impact of the funds on student performance throughout the reporting year. - 3.
+Note that NCCCS receives 30% of the funds for the first quarter, with the remaining 70% in October. - 4.
 Modifications to the basic budget may be submitted throughout the fiscal year but no later than May 17th.
 Attention must be paid to the timing of budget amendments to ensure there must be enough time for the planning and approval process.
-Colleges must provide adequate time to process the request, gain approval from their program coordinator, implement the change, obligate, and expend the funds, and prepare to close out the grant for the year. - 4.
-All equipment purchased using Perkins funding must be in place and used, no later than June 30th of the fiscal year.

-\\ If a college is starting a new program in the summer or fall, and it has been approved by the NC State Board of Community Colleges, then Perkins funds may be used to purchase equipment in advance of the program starting.
+Colleges must provide adequate time to process the request, gain approval from their program coordinator, implement the change, obligate, and expend the funds, and prepare to close out the grant for the year. - 5.
+All equipment purchased using Perkins funding must be in place and used, no later than June 30th of the fiscal year. - If a college is starting a new program in the summer or fall, and it has been approved by the NC State Board of Community Colleges, then Perkins funds may be used to purchase equipment in advance of the program starting.
 While next year's funding can still be used to purchase the equipment before the start of classes, to use the funds in the current year for a program starting in the summer or fall the program must have an approved CLNA and these items must be purchased, received, and paid for in the current budget year.
 If delivery of the equipment is delayed and caused to be paid for in the next year, then the next year's funds will have to cover the purchase.
-Note that Perkins funds may not be used as the primary source for new program equipment, but to supplement the college's funding to start the new program.